 What Is Multicasting?

+So, what is multicasting?
 Unlike unicasting and broadcasting, multicasting involves a different set of potential senders and receivers.
 With multicasting, information is sent by one or more senders to a particular group of receivers.
 This receiver group may include all hosts on the network, none of the hosts, or any combination in between.

 Receivers form themselves into groups and the network arranges delivery.
 When information is sent via multicasting, a single transmission is split up between the intended recipients.

-Because it is well-suited for a group of clients all requesting access to the same data, multicasting is ideal for streaming media such as television, movies and radio, as well as video conferences and webinars (though these are frequently unicast because multicast isn’t always available in the public internet).
+Because multicasting is well-suited for a group of clients all requesting access to the same data, it is ideal for streaming media such as television, movies and radio, as well as video conferences and webinars (though these are frequently unicast because multicast isn’t always available in the public internet).
 Additionally, multicasting can be used any time the same data, such as news articles and stock quotes, needs to be sent to a select group of subscribers.

 Though the public cloud does not support multicast, financial institutions build high-spec internal networks that support it.